Practices and Challenges in Built Heritage Conservation

 The 28th IIC biennial congress will now take place in Edinburgh, UK, 2- 6 November 2020.

-This conference will bridge the divide between built heritage and in-situ collections including decorative surfaces as well as moveable objects housed in the buildings for which they were collected or commissioned.
-We are seeking papers and posters that traverse the two, covering: the influence of the building environment on the preservation of the collection; in-situ collections and decorative surfaces in historic buildings, castles and palaces; religious buildings; built structures including bridges walls and monuments; archaeological sites, archives and collections.
+This conference will bridge the divide between built heritage and in-situ collections including decorative surfaces as well as moveable objects - ceramics, curtains, furniture, glass, paintings, sculpted ornaments, tapestries etc - housed in the buildings for which they were collected or commissioned.

 Whilst primarily looking at the work of conservators and conservation scientists, proposals that demonstrate collaborative working between built and moveable heritage conservation specialists will be of particular interest.
 We are looking for new and original, unpublished work, relevant to the Congress theme and to conservation.